Change of bifurcation type in 2D free boundary model of a moving cell with nonlinear diffusion: Proof of Proposition : Existence and bifurcation of TWs

-Finally, we note that condition~\ref{item:CR1} is easily verified, as the stationary solution \eqref{eq:steady_state} provides the trivial solution of \eqref{eq:F_nonlinear} given by $ x_0 = ( 0, \sigma_0, 0, R_0) $.
+Finally, we note that condition~\ref{item:CR1} is easily verified, as the stationary solution \eqref{eq:steady_state} provides the trivial solution of \eqref{eq:F_nonlinear} given by $ x_0 = ( m_0, R_0, 0, 0) $.
 Condition~\ref{item:CR2} is easily checked due to our regularity assumption on $D$.
-In fact, we have $F\in C^3$ in a neighborhood of $(x_0,K_0)$, which will allow us to gain the additional regularity in $V$ stated in the theorem.
-We note that the nonlinear diffusion coefficient $D(m)$ causes significant differences in the verification of conditions~\ref{item:CR3} and~\ref{item:CR4} compared to the linear diffusion case, which we present in the next two steps.
+In fact, we have $F\in C^3$ in a neighborhood of $(x_0,K_0)$, which will allow us to gain the additional regularity in $V$ stated in the Proposition. { The crucial aspect is that one needs to make sure that $R$ is uniformly bounded away from zero, which is guaranteed by restricting to a small neighborhood of $R_0$ in a suitable Sobolev space.
+Then, for such $R$, the mapping of the problem to the fixed domain does not have singularities and the map is sufficiently smooth.
+For the convenience of the reader, we provide details in Section~\ref{app:free_to_fixed}.} We note that the nonlinear diffusion coefficient $D(m)$ causes significant differences in the verification of conditions~\ref{item:CR3} and~\ref{item:CR4} compared to the linear diffusion case, which we present in the next three steps.